browserstack/selenide-appium-app-browserstack/README.md

 Or,

-To install the dependencies for iOS tests, run :
+To install the dependencies for maven in iOS tests, run :

 ```sh
 cd ios/